takahish/japonica-notebook/README.md

 $ docker-compose up -d
 ```

-## Usage notebook with postgres-cstore
+## Usage notebook with japonica-notebook

 You can access http://localhost:8801/login?token=jnbuser and open Jupyter-labs.
 Installed libraries are below,